 Be prepared for a slight increase in wind and flatulence when trying prebiotic foods.
 This is normal and is a sign that your probiotic gut bacteria is having a good feast!

-If you’re looking for more help book in with one of our experienced dietitians online at The Healthy Eating Hub or call us on 6174 4663.
+If you’re looking for more help with nutrition, need some extra inspiration, or would like some individualised advice on healthy eating, book in with one of our experienced dietitians online at The Healthy Eating Clinic or call us on 6174 4663.